stefmolin/stefmolin.github.io/app/_posts/blog/travel/2024/pycon-italia.md

 ---

-Just after lunch (which included food trucks<sup>1</sup> this year!) on the day of my talk, there was a book signing event, and it wasn't mine, so I figured I would check it out 😂 Author [Luciano Ramalho](https://www.linkedin.com/in/lucianoramalho/) was giving out copies of his book [*Fluent Python*](https://amzn.to/3KH0rfq),<sup>2</sup> which to my surprise was at least 100 pages longer than [my 788-page pandas book](/books/Hands-On-Data-Analysis-with-Pandas-2nd-edition/).
+Just after lunch (which included food trucks<sup id="footnote-1"><a href="#footnotes">1</a></sup> this year!) on the day of my talk, there was a book signing event, and it wasn't mine, so I figured I would check it out 😂 Author [Luciano Ramalho](https://www.linkedin.com/in/lucianoramalho/) was giving out copies of his book [*Fluent Python*](https://amzn.to/3KH0rfq),<sup id="footnote-2"><a href="#footnotes">2</a></sup> which to my surprise was at least 100 pages longer than [my 788-page pandas book](/books/Hands-On-Data-Analysis-with-Pandas-2nd-edition/).
 The book signing event itself was different as well: instead of giving out books to people as they came on the line, there was a small Python application randomly deciding if that person would get the book or not.
 I thought this was a fantastic idea, since it effectively makes the books last longer, and I plan to implement something like this for [my book signings](/events/book-signings/) going forward.
 Luck was on my side, and I did win a copy.

 Afterward, I competed in a typing contest using a split keyboard.
-Scores were based on speed and accuracy, and while I am a touch-typer, I am also a perfectionist, so I found myself trying to fix the issues and then hitting even more wrong keys in the process 😂 &ndash; it was a mess.<sup>3</sup>
+Scores were based on speed and accuracy, and while I am a touch-typer, I am also a perfectionist, so I found myself trying to fix the issues and then hitting even more wrong keys in the process 😂 &ndash; it was a mess.<sup id="footnote-3"><a href="#footnotes">3</a></sup>

 I also made sure to take advantage of [the hallway track](https://en.wiktionary.org/wiki/hallway_track).
 I caught up with some friends that I've met at past conferences both in Italy and abroad; met some people in person whom I've previously only interacted with online; and made new friends.